-Most women whose water breaks before labor don’t have a risk factor.
+Most women whose water breaks before labor do not have a risk factor.

 The biggest sign to watch for is fluid leaking from the vagina.
 It may leak slowly, or it may gush out.
-Some of the fluid is lost when the membranes breaks.
-The membrane may continue to leak.
+Some of the fluid is lost when the membranes break.
+The membranes may continue to leak.

 Sometimes when fluid leaks out slowly, women mistake it for urine.
 If you notice fluid leaking, use a pad to absorb some of it.
 Look at it and smell it.
 Amniotic fluid usually has no color and does not smell like urine (it has a much sweeter smell).

-If you think your membranes have ruptured, call your doctor right away.
+If you think your membranes have ruptured, call your doctor or midwife right away.
 You will need to be checked as soon as possible.

 At the hospital, simple tests can confirm that your membranes have ruptured.
 Your doctor or midwife will check your cervix to see if it has softened and is starting to dilate (open up).